Legal resources for people in prison in Minnesota

 Focus area/description: American Civil Liberties Union of Minnesota ("ACLU-MN") is a nonpartisan, membership-supported organization dedicated to the protection of civil liberties.
 It is the Minnesota state-wide affiliate of the American Civil Liberties Union and has more than 30,000 members.
 Its purpose is to protect the rights and liberties guaranteed to all Minnesotans by the state and federal constitutions.
 The ACLU-MN does not provide legal representation in criminal cases or post-conviction appeals.

-These national resources may also be of help to people in prison in Minnesota:
+These national self-help guides may be useful to people in prison in Minnesota:

 A challenge to our colleagues: